Skip to main content

 The score doesn't look right.
 What should I do?

-First, check that the captured image matches what you expected to see on screen.
-Then try re-running the score with a clear Communication Goal set.
-This gives the AI useful context and often improves the result.
+Start by checking that the captured image matches what you expected to see on screen.
+If it does, try adding a clear communication goal in the text box and select Score Again.
+This runs a focused Fit for Purpose score that gives the AI useful context and often produces a more accurate result.

 Why can't I see the Screen Score button?